-Fiscal 2018 Special Situation Program
+Fiscal 2019 Special Situation Program

-In the first quarter of fiscal 2018 (May 2017), the Compensation Committee approved the Eagle Materials Inc. Special Situation Program for Fiscal Year 2018, which we refer to as the "SSP," which is a special annual incentive program intended to recognize outstanding individual performance during the fiscal year.
+In the first quarter of fiscal 2019 (May 2018), the Compensation Committee approved the Eagle Materials Inc. Special Situation Program for Fiscal Year 2019, which we refer to as the "SSP," which is a special annual incentive program intended to recognize outstanding individual performance during the fiscal year.
 The SSP also provides flexibility to reward performance when special circumstances arise in which our CEO determines that an individual has performed well but not been adequately compensated pursuant to other components of compensation, including without limitation instances where an individual's compensation has been adversely affected by market conditions such as a cyclical downturn or in recognition of transactions and events not contemplated at the time the Compensation Committee set compensation for the applicable year.

 SSP awards are made by our CEO, except that awards to executive officers require Compensation Committee approval.
 Awards under the SSP are not predetermined for any individuals at the beginning of the fiscal year.
 All full-time employees of Eagle Materials Inc. or any of our subsidiaries are eligible to receive awards under this program.
-At the beginning of fiscal 2018, the Compensation

-Committee determined that 0.20% of the Company's EBITDA for the ensuing fiscal year would fund the SSP, along with the portions of the Eagle and divisional incentive compensation plans and divisional long-term cash compensation plans not paid out.
-In setting the percentage of EBITDA which would fund the SSP, the Compensation Committee considered several factors, including the anticipated EBITDA for fiscal 2018.
-All of our Named Executive Officers are eligible to participate in the SSP; however, no Named Executive Officer received an SSP award in fiscal 2018.
+At the beginning of fiscal 2019, the Compensation Committee determined that 0.20% of the Company's EBITDA for the ensuing fiscal year would fund the SSP, along with the portions of the Eagle and divisional incentive compensation plans and divisional long-term cash compensation plans not paid out.
+In setting the percentage of EBITDA which would fund the SSP, the Compensation Committee considered several factors, including the anticipated EBITDA for fiscal 2019.
+All of our Named Executive Officers are eligible to participate in the SSP.